-The Office of Undergraduate Research provides funding to undergraduate researchers to support their work.
+The Office of Undergraduate Research provides funding to undergraduate researchers to support their work, with support from the Burnett Honors College.
 These grants can be used to fund materials or equipment not available on UCF’s campus and travel costs associated with conducting research.

 Individual students may apply for grants of up to $500 for research costs.
 Students traveling to conduct research are eligible for up to $1000 to support cost of travel (i.e. flights, hotel stays).
 Students looking for funding to support travel to present at a conference should apply for our Presentation Award.